aialferov/ghc_bome_db/README.md

 ### Read

-Data of the resource could also be read by its "Id":
+Metrics could also be read by its User Id:

 ```
 -spec ghc_bome_db:get(
-    Id :: term(),
+    UserId :: term(),
     Options :: [
-        {filter, [DataType :: term()]}
+        {filter, [MetricName :: term()]}
     ]
 ) ->
-    {ok, Data :: #{
+    {ok, Metrics :: #{
-        Type :: term(),
+        Name :: term(),
         Value :: term()
     }} |
     {error, not_found}
 ```

-If option "filter" is specified the data of specified "type" list will be returned only.
+Option "filter" contains list of metric names to return.
+If it is absent all metrics are returned.
+If it is empty — an empty map is returned.

 ### Update

-The "patch" function is used to partially update the data:
+The "patch" function is used to partially update metrics:

 ```
 -spec ghc_bome_db:patch(
-    Id :: term(),
+    UserId :: term(),
-    Data :: #{
+    Metrics :: #{
-        Type :: term(),
+        Name :: term(),
         Value :: term()
     }
 ) ->
     ok | {error, not_found}
 ```

+Existing metrics will be updated.
+Not existing metrics will be added.

 ### Delete

-All the data to delete should be excplicitly specified:
+All the metrics to delete should be excplicitly specified:

 ```
 -spec ghc_bome_db:delete(
-    Id :: term(),
+    UserId :: term(),
-    DataKeys :: [
+    MetricNames :: [
-        Type :: term(),
+        Name :: term(),
     ]
 ) ->
     ok | {error, not_found}
 ```

+Attempt to delete non-existing metric or empty metric names list affect nothing and return "ok".

 ## Run